-- Slide the air intake lever to - Slide the airflow lever to to direct air to the windshield vents. - Slide the temperature lever toward the right. - 4.
-Slide the fan lever to \$.
+Slide the air intake lever to CIRCULATE and the airflow lever to DEFROST to direct air to the windshield vents.
+Then slide the temperature control lever toward the right and the fan control lever to FAN.
 When the windshield is clear, turn down the fan speed.